Mehran-tr/Golang-Multi-Tenancy-Sample/README.md

 - **Database connection issues**: Double-check your `.env` configuration and verify that the PostgreSQL service is running.
 - **Migrations failed**: Ensure that the `migrations` folder contains both `.up.sql` and `.down.sql` files for each migration.

+### Concurrency and Background Task Processing

+This multi-tenant Go app efficiently handles concurrent operations and background tasks using Go’s concurrency features.

+#### **Concurrent Data Fetching**
+When users are requested for a tenant, additional user-related data is fetched concurrently using goroutines.
+This improves performance by allowing multiple operations to execute in parallel, reducing the overall response time.

+#### **Background Task Processing**
+After the API response is sent, background jobs (like sending emails) are delegated to a worker pool.
+These tasks are processed asynchronously, without blocking the main request, ensuring scalability under heavy load.

+#### **Worker Pool**
+The application implements a worker pool to manage background tasks efficiently.
+Each worker handles tasks such as sending emails for users in the background, logged in the console as they complete.

 ## License

 This project is licensed under the MIT License.